biowonks/vendor-tools/README.md

 # BioWonks Vendor Tools

-This repository is a collection of freely available 3rd-party tools (source code) for use with the BioWonk projects.
+This repository is a collection of freely available 3rd-party tools (source code) for use with the BioWonks projects.

 ## Installation